Case Study: E-commerce Price Monitoring Agency Scales to 5M Daily SKU Scrapes With Residential Proxies

 How do I estimate monthly bandwidth for price monitoring?

 Multiply (SKUs scraped per day) × (average response size in KB) × 30 days / 1,048,576 = monthly GB.
-Typical e-commerce product pages are 200 KB - 2 MB depending on whether you load images and assets.
-Disabling image loading in your scraper can reduce bandwidth by 70-90%.
+Typical e-commerce product pages are 200 KB to 2 MB depending on whether you load images and assets.
+Disabling image loading in your scraper can cut bandwidth by 70-90%.

 Start Collecting Data Today